weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 Oh, Peter!
 Peter!

-As she rode up Fifth Avenue under the starry reaches of the sky, beneath the tender budding of April trees, her desper<span id="calibre_link-265" page-number="202" page-name="Page:There Is Confusion.djvu/208" page-index="208" page-quality="3" title="Page:There_Is_Confusion.djvu/208"></span>ate longing quickened to a sudden resolve.
+As she rode up Fifth Avenue under the starry reaches of the sky, beneath the tender budding of April trees, her desperate longing quickened to a sudden resolve.
 She would write to Maggie—Maggie, who could not possibly love Peter.
 And even if she did, she could not love him as she—Joanna—loved him.
 Why, there had been Philip once, and then